marcopennekamp/lore/specification/structs-traits-shapes.md

 function z(pos: Position): Real
 ```

-This allows us to define various structs implementing the same `Position`, for example:
+This allows us to define various structs extending the same `Position`, for example:

 ```
-struct Point implements Position { x: Real, y: Real, z: Real }
+struct Point extends Position { x: Real, y: Real, z: Real }
-struct Box implements Position {
+struct Box extends Position {
   xStart: Real, xEnd: Real
   yStart: Real, yEnd: Real
   zStart: Real, zEnd: Real
 }
 ```

-Of course, we also have to implement the abstract functions declared by `Position` for each of the structs implementing the trait:
+Of course, we also have to implement the abstract functions declared by `Position` for each of the structs extending the trait:

 ```
 function x(point: Point): Real = point.x